GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 APIs such as gtk_box_pack_start() or gtk_grid_attach(), and thereby reduce the amount of work you have to do at the time of the switch.

+### Review your use of icon resources

+When using icons as resources, the behavior of GTK 4 is different in one
+respect: Icons that are directly in $APP_ID/icons/ are treated as unthemed icons, which also means that symbolic icons are not recolored.
+If you want your icon resources to have icon theme semantics, they need to be placed into theme subdirectories such as $APP_ID/icons/16x16/actions or
+$APP_ID/icons/scalable/status.

+This location works fine in GTK 3 too, so you can prepare for this change before switching to GTK 4.

 ## Changes that need to be done at the time of the switch

 This section outlines porting tasks that you need to tackle when